Undercoverer/Sandstone/srd.md

 ## Non-Functional Requirements

-Constraints on the services or functions offered by the system (e.g., timing constraints, constraints on the development process, standards, etc.).
-Often apply to the system as a whole rather than individual features or services.

 1. **Performance requirements**

-For Example:

-The performance requirements need to be specified for every functional requirement.
-The rationale behind it also needs to be elaborated upon.
+- NFR1(R): The user's computer must be capable of running a modern web browser

-- NFR2(R): The local copy of the vehicle violation database will consume less than 20 MB of memory
+- NFR2(R): The system will require enough memory to run the web browser

-- NFR3(R): The system (including the local copy of the vehicle violation database) will consume less than 50MB of memory
+- NFR3(R): The novice user will be able to upload their JSON data in less than 2 minutes.

 - NFR4(R): The expert user will be able to upload their JSON data in less than 10 seconds.